Matt Done: Sheffield United

-On 2 February 2015, Matt Done signed a two-and-a-half-year-deal with Sheffield United for an undisclosed fee.
+On 2 February 2015, Matt Done signed a two-and-a-half-year deal with Sheffield United for an undisclosed fee.
 It was later reported that manager Nigel Clough had authorised a fee in the region of £500,000.
 Done scored on his Blades debut eight days later in a 4–1 victory over Colchester United at Bramall Lane.
 On 14 February, in his second match for United, Done scored a brace away at Bristol City in a 3–1 victory against the league leaders.
 He then went on a scoring spree when he scored against Notts County, Peterborough United, Fleetwood Town and Doncaster Rovers.
-In his first half-season at Sheffield United, Done made fourteen appearances and scored seven times in all competitions.
+In his first half-season at Sheffield United, Done made 14 appearances and scored seven times in all competitions.

-Done injured his collarbone in the club's pre-season tour and manager Nigel Adkins confirmed on Twitter that it was a broken collarbone, which would see him sidelined for the start of the new season.
+Done injured his collarbone in the club's pre-season tour, and manager Nigel Adkins confirmed on Twitter that it was a broken collarbone, which would see him sidelined for the start of the new season.
 After returning to the training in late-September, Done scored on his first appearance of the 2015–16 season, in a 2–1 loss against Port Vale on 3 October.
 He scored again two weeks later in a 1–1 draw with Oldham Athletic.
 In the club's second meeting against Oldham Athletic on 5 December, in the second round of FA Cup, Done scored again, in a 1–0 win.
 After recovering from a hamstring injury he sustained against Bradford City on 28 December, Done scored twice on his return on 12 January, in a 3–3 draw with Wigan Athletic.
 He scored his fifth goal of the campaign on 5 March, in a 2–2 draw with Fleetwood Town.
 Since returning to the first-team in early-October, Done made 35 appearances and scored seven times in all competitions.

-Ahead of the 2016–17 season, Done switched number shirts from 14 to 11 following the departure of Jose Baxter, who released at the end of the 2015–16 season.
+Ahead of the 2016–17 season, Done switched number shirts from 14 to 11 following the departure of Jose Baxter, who was released at the end of the 2015–16 season.
 Under the new management of Chris Wilder, Done began to play as a striker.
 Done went on to score two goals in two matches between 10 September and 17 September against Wimbledon and Peterborough United.
 As a result, it was reported by The Star that Done was among only a few players expected to be offered a new contract by Wilder.
 However, as the season progressed, Done's first-team opportunities soon became limited, due to his lack of his goal-scoring form, as well as Wilder's preference of striker Billy Sharp.
 As a result, Done was placed on the substitute bench for the rest of the season.
 On 14 April, he scored his third goal of the season, in a 3–0 win over Port Vale.
 Done made 35 appearances and scored three goals in the 2016–17 season as Sheffield United were promoted to Championship after six seasons in League One.